 MQTT Security Fundamentals: TLS / SSL

 Welcome to the fifth part of the MQTT Security Fundamentals series.
-After looking at authentication and authorization on the application layer in the last weeks posts, this week’s topic is Transport Encryption with TLS.
+Last week, we looked at authentication and authorization on the application layer.
+This week, we tackle Transport Encryption with TLS.

-We will take a look why TLS / SSL is expedient for a secure MQTT solution and we will talk about best practices when using transport encryption with MQTT.
+Join us as we explore why TLS / SSL is expedient for a secure MQTT solution and talk about best practices for transport encryption with MQTT.

 What is TLS?

-TLS (Transport Layer Security) and SSL (Secure Sockets Layer) provide a secure communication channel between a client and a server.
-At its core, TLS and SSL are cryptographic protocols which use a handshake mechanism to negotiate various parameters to create a secure connection between the client and the server.
-After the handshake is completed, an encrypted communication between client and server is established and no attacker can eavesdrop any part of the communication.
-Servers provide a X509 certificate, typically issued by a trusted authority, which clients use to verify the identity of the server.
+Transport Layer Security (TLS) and Secure Sockets Layer (SSL) provide a secure communication channel between a client and a server.
+At the core, TLS and SSL are cryptographic protocols which use a handshake mechanism to negotiate various parameters to create a secure connection between the client and the server.
+After the handshake is complete, an encrypted communication between client and server is established and no attacker can eavesdrop any part of the communication.
+Servers provide a X509 certificate (typically issued by a trusted authority) that clients use to verify the identity of the server.

-Details how TLS and the TLS Handshake work in detail would go far beyond the scope of this blog post.
-A good starting point for learning the nitty-gritties of TLS is this chapter of ‘High Performance Browser Networking’.
+A detailed description of how TLS and the TLS handshake work is beyond the scope of this blog post.
+However, a good starting point for learning about TLS is this chapter of ‘High Performance Browser Networking’.

 Why is TLS important?

-Imagine you are sending a postcard.
+Imagine that you are sending a postcard.
 It’s clear who the recipient of the card is and the postman will make sure that the card arrives.
-However, nothing prevents the postman to read the contents of the card, in fact everyone, who is involved delivering the postcard, can read the contents.
-If you have a malicious postman, he can even alter some contents of the card!
+But, nothing prevents the postman from reading the content of the card.
+In fact, everyone who is involved in delivering the postcard can read the content of your postcard.
+A malicious postal worker could even alter the content of your card!

-The idea of this illustration is also true for computer networks in general and the Internet in particular.
-If you are using plain TCP/IP, it’s like sending a postcard.
-The TCP packet is going to pass a lot of infrastructure components (routers, firewalls, Internet Exchange Points, etc.) before reaching the target.
-Every participant in between could now read the contents of your packet in clear text or even modify it.
-This is not a fictional scenario, recent history showed that Internet traffic is wiretapped all the time by intelligence agencies.
-While most attackers don’t have that much resources to eavesdrop your connection, it’s not too hard for sophisticated attackers to perform Man-In-The-Middle-Attacks.
+The essence of this scenario is also true for computer networks in general and the Internet in particular.
+Use of plain TCP/IP is like sending the postcard.
+The TCP packet passes through many infrastructure components (routers, firewalls, Internet Exchange Points) before it reaches the target.
+Every participant along the way can read the content of the packet in clear text (and even modify it).
+This is not a fictitious scenario, recent history shows that Internet traffic is frequently wiretapped by intelligence agencies.
+While most attackers don’t have a lot of resources to eavesdrop your connection, it’s not difficult for sophisticated attackers to perform Man-In-The-Middle-Attacks.

-So TLS is all about providing a secure communication channel.
-With TLS it’s safe to say that the communication contents can not be read or altered by third parties*.
+TLS is all about providing a secure communication channel.
+TLS ensures that the content of your communication can not be read or altered by third parties*.

-*Assuming secure cipher suites were used and there are no yet unknown attacks on the TLS version used.
+*Assuming secure cipher suites are used and there are no undiscovered attacks on the TLS version used.

 MQTT and TLS

-MQTT relies on TCP as transport protocol, which means by default the connection does not use an encrypted communication.
-To encrypt the whole MQTT communication, most many MQTT brokers – like HiveMQ – allow to use TLS instead of plain TCP.
-If you are using the username and password fields of the MQTT CONNECT packet for authentication and authorization mechanisms, you should strongly consider using TLS.
+MQTT relies on the TCP transport protocol.
+By default, TCP connections do not use an encrypted communication.
+To encrypt the whole MQTT communication, many MQTT brokers (such as HiveMQ) allow use of TLS instead of plain TCP.
+If you use the username and password fields of the MQTT CONNECT packet for authentication and authorization mechanisms, you should strongly consider using TLS.

 Port 8883 is standardized for a secured MQTT connection.
-The standardized name at IANA is “secure-mqtt” and port 8883 is exclusively reserved for MQTT over TLS.
+The standardized name at IANA is “secure-mqtt”.
+Port 8883 is exclusively reserved for MQTT over TLS.

-However, as always, there is a drawback when using MQTT over TLS: security comes at a cost in terms of CPU usage and communication overhead.
-While the additional CPU usage is typically negligible on the broker, it can be a problem for very constrained devices which are not designed for compute intensive tasks.
-Techniques like Session Resumption can drastically improve the TLS performance.
+There is a drawback to using MQTT over TLS: Security comes at a cost in terms of CPU usage and communication overhead.
+While the additional CPU usage is typically negligible on the broker, it can be a problem for very constrained devices which are not designed for computation-intensive tasks.
+Techniques such as Session Resumption can drastically improve the TLS performance.

 The communication overhead of the TLS Handshake can be significant if the MQTT client connections are expected to be short-lived.
-While it depends on many factors how much bandwidth the TLS handshake needs, some measurements showed, that establishing a new TLS connection can take up to a few kilobytes of bandwith.
-Since every packet is encrypted when using TLS, packets on the wire also have additional overhead compared to the unencrypted packets.
+While the amount of bandwidth the TLS handshake needs depends on many factors, some measurements show that establishing a new TLS connection can require up to a few kilobytes of bandwidth.
+Since every packet is encrypted in TLS, packets on the wire have additional overhead compared to the unencrypted packets.

-So if you are using long-living TCP connections with MQTT (which you should!), the TLS overhead, especially the TLS Handshake overhead may be negligible.
-If you are dealing with many reconnects and you can’t use session resumption, then the overhead may be significant, especially if you are publishing very small MQTT messages.
-If every byte on the wire counts for your use case, TLS may not be the best option for you because of the overhead, so be sure to measure how much overhead TLS is for your use case.
+If you use long-living TCP connections with MQTT (which you should!), the TLS overhead, especially the TLS Handshake overhead can be negligible.
+If you deal with many reconnects and you can’t use session resumption, then the overhead can be significant, especially if you are publishing very small MQTT messages.
+If every byte on the wire counts for your use case, TLS may not be the best option for you because of the overhead.
+Be sure to measure how much overhead TLS creates for your use case.

-We already heard about TLS Session Resumption in the previous paragraphs.
-In a nutshell, TLS session resumption techniques allow to reuse an already negotiated TLS session after reconnecting to the server, so the client and server don’t need to do the full TLS handshake again.
-It’s important to note, that not all TLS libraries implement all session resumption techniques, some don’t even implement any session resumption mechanism.
+We mentioned TLS session resumption in regards to TLS Overhead.
+In a nutshell, TLS session resumption techniques allow the reuse of an already negotiated TLS session after reconnecting to the server.
+The client and server don’t need to repeat the full TLS handshake.
+It’s important to note that some TLS libraries do not implement all session resumption techniques.
+In fact, some TLS libraries don’t implement any session resumption mechanism at all.

 There are two session resumption mechanisms:

-- Session Tickets: The servers secret state is transmitted to the client and is encrypted with a secret key only the server knows.
+- Session Tickets: The secret state of the server is transmitted to the client and is encrypted with a secret key only the server knows.
 The client sends this ticket back to the server when reconnecting.
 If the server can decrypt the contents again, the session is resumed with the state contained in the secret ticket.

 TLS on constrained devices

-Sometimes TLS is not feasible for constrained devices due to insufficient resources.
-Depending on the ciphers used, TLS can be very compute intensive and can take tens of kilobytes of memory.
-If TLS is not possible with your devices, you should think about using payload encryption for your PUBLISH messages and you should at least hash or encrypt the password in the CONNECT message of your client.
-More on that topic in one of the next blog posts.
+Sometimes, TLS is not feasible for constrained devices due to insufficient resources.
+Depending on the ciphers used, TLS can be very computation intensive and can require many kilobytes of memory.
+If TLS is not possible with your devices, think about using payload encryption for your PUBLISH messages and at least hash or encrypt the password in the CONNECT message of your client.
+More on that topic in one of our upcoming posts.

-It may also be an option to look into TLS-PSK cipher suites, since they avoid the CPU intensive public key operations.
-TLS-PSK ciphers are not widely adopted yet, so you need to double check if your TLS library supports this.
+It may also be an option to look into TLS-PSK cipher suites.
+These suites avoid the CPU intensive public key operations.
+TLS-PSK ciphers are not widely adopted yet, so you need to double check if your TLS library supports them.

 Should I always use TLS with MQTT?